simon-ritchie/apysc/docs_src/source/graphics_fill_color.md

 The getter interface will be the `String` hex color code value and the setter one also requires the `String` hex color code value.

-The following example will change the fill color (from cyan to magenta, and magenta to cyan) when you click the rectangle:
+The following example will change the fill color (from cyan to magenta and magenta to cyan) when you click the rectangle:

 ```py
 # runnable